Filing for Divorce in the Military

 Meeting Residency Requirements

-To start a military divorce in Texas, you or your spouse meet the residency requirements under state law.
-Usually, this means you or your spouse must have lived in Texas for at least six months and in a specific county for 90 days.
+To start a military divorce in Texas, you or your spouse must meet the residency requirements under state law.
+Usually, this means you or your spouse must have been a legal resident of Texas for at least six months and in a specific county for 90 days.
 But there are more options for military families.
-If one of you is stationed outside Texas but calls it your permanent home, or you’re stationed in Texas temporarily, you can still file for divorce here.
+If one of you is stationed outside Texas but considers it your permanent home or is temporarily stationed in Texas, you can still file for divorce here.

 Filing and Serving Divorce Papers

-Once you know you can file in Texas, one spouse starts the process by filing divorce papers with the court.
+Once you know how to file for divorce in the military and can file in Texas, one spouse starts the process by filing divorce papers with the court.
 Then, the other spouse needs to get these papers in person.
-This step can be tricky for service members, especially during overseas deployments.
+This step can be tricky for military members, especially during overseas deployments.
 It might take a while, or in some cases, it might need to wait until they return.
 If both spouses agree on all the divorce details, a service member deployed overseas can sign a paper to skip this step.

 Responding to the Divorce Documents

 After getting the divorce papers, the spouse has 20 days to respond if they’re a civilian.
 If the spouse does not respond on time, the other spouse can pursue a “default judgment,” which means the spouse who did not respond loses their right to contest the divorce.
-But military members have special rights under the Servicemembers Civil Relief Act (SCRA) that let them delay dealing with civil cases while on active duty and for up to 90 days after returning.
-This law makes sure service members can focus on their duties without worrying about divorce proceedings back home.
+But active duty service members have special rights under the Servicemembers Civil Relief Act (SCRA) that let them delay dealing with civil cases while on active duty and for up to 90 days after returning.
+This law ensures service members can focus on their duties without worrying about divorce proceedings back home.

 Dividing Property and Benefits

-In Texas, the community property model means everything you and your spouse own together is usually split evenly in a divorce.
-But for military families, there are special rules for dividing military retirement pay and health benefits.
-If you were married for at least 10 years while one spouse was in the military, the non-military spouse might get part of the serving spouse’s retirement pay.
-Health benefits through TRICARE might also continue for the non-military spouse, depending on the length of the marriage and the duration of the spouse’s military service.
+In Texas, the community property model typically splits everything you and your spouse own together evenly in a divorce.
+However, there are special rules for the division of property for military families, including military retirement pay and health benefits.
+If one spouse served in the military for at least 10 years during the marriage, the non-military spouse may be entitled to a portion of the retiree’s pension.
+TRICARE health benefits may extend to service member’s spouses based on marriage length and military service duration.

 Deciding on Child Custody and Support

 Texas courts want both parents involved in their children’s lives, if possible, whether or not they’re in the military.
 The courts will decide who the child lives with and how both parents will make crucial decisions for the child.
-If a military parent has to move away for duty, Texas laws help make sure they can participate in their child’s life.
-For child support, the amount one parent pays the other is based on their income and how many kids they have.
+If a military parent must move for duty, Texas laws ensure they can still participate in their child’s life.
+Child support amounts are based on each parent’s income and the number of children.
 Military or not, the rules are the same.

 Determining Spousal Support (Alimony)

 Filing for Divorce in the MilitaryIn Texas, spousal support (alimony) isn’t guaranteed, but you might get it if you’ve been married a long time, can’t support yourself, or need to care for a child with special needs.
-For military divorces, the amount of spousal support, including child support, can’t be more than 60 percent of the service member’s pay and allowances.
+In military divorces, spousal and child support cannot exceed 60% of the service member’s income.

 How We Can Help You in a Military Divorce

 The mix of state and federal laws that apply to military divorces can complicate the process, making it challenging to work through a divorce yourself.
 By working with our Texas military divorce attorneys, you can protect your rights, make the process faster and easier on yourself, and avoid legal hiccups.
-You have sacrificed much for your country, so let us shoulder this burden for you.
+You have sacrificed much for your country, so let us shoulder this burden.
 Contact BB Law Group PLLC by calling (832) 534-2589 for a consultation, or you can reach us online.
+The attorneys in our law firm have the legal knowledge and proven track record to assist and help you with your case.